 TEAS 7 Time Management: Pacing Strategies for Every Section

 Running out of time is the #1 reason students score lower than expected on the TEAS 7.
-You prepared the content, you knew the answers — but you ran out of clock.
-Here's how to make sure that doesn't happen to you.
+You prepared the content, you knew the answers β but you ran out of clock.
+If you want to pass the TEAS 7 on your first try, mastering pacing is non-negotiable.
+Hereβs how to make sure that doesnβt happen to you.

 The Numbers: Time Per Question by Section